 Some skills-based enhancements in visuospatial WM and MR extend into late L2 signers (e.g. Keehner and Gathercole, 2007; Kubicek and Quandt, 2021).
 However, like many interpreting aptitude studies, they lack baseline measures before sign learning or critical SLI instruction began.
 For example, Keehner and Gathercole found improved visuospatial WM in fluent late L2 signers working as BSL interpreters, but the authors acknowledge that their participants may simply have been spatially adept before learning to sign, which in turn may have facilitated successful L2 sign language acquisition.
 Thus, it is unclear whether such effects derive directly from signing experience, or whether those reaching fluency are predisposed with better cognitive abilities such as MR or visuospatial WM.
-If pre-existing visuospatial skills are found to be predictive of successful L2 sign language learning, these could then be targeted for specific training, either within a signing context or as a general cognitive skill, within SLI training programs.
+If pre-existing threshold visuospatial skills are found to be predictive of successful L2 sign language learning, these could then be targeted for specific training, either within a signing context or as a general cognitive skill, within SLI training programs.
 It has already been shown that deaf and hard of hearing children can improve their MR skills through targeted practice (Passig and Eden, 2001), which then feeds back into sign language fluency.
 An advantage of a longitudinal approach with a baseline measure at the start of the SLI program means we can detect both how skills progress across time, and how individual differences in baseline skills relate to this development.

 Present study and domains of investigation